 Yes, roasted vegetables are good when they're cold.
 You can dress them with a simple vinaigrette, top a green salad, and have a healthy meal.

-Depending on the vegetable and how small or large the pieces are, it should take around 20 minutes until the veggies are fork-tender when roasted at 400°F.
+Depending on the size of your vegetables, it should take about 20 minutes until the veggies are fork-tender when roasted at 400°F.

-Yes, you can oven-roast your vegetables two days ahead of your meal.
+Yes, you can oven-roast your vegetables two days before your meal.
 To reheat, I put them in a hot skillet for a few minutes with a drop of butter or oil.
 It should crisp them back up.